Accessing direct client contact information

 Our messaging platform makes communication fast and easy between our members and their clients.
 When a message is sent, the client is notified immediately via email (and text, if text alerts are enabled).
 Because our site is mobile-friendly, users can read & reply to messages from anywhere.
 You can also reply directly to the email notification and it will be sent as a message back to the client, just as if you had sent it through our messaging tool.
 So basically, our messaging tool is just like email!

-Note to free members: If the client does provide their phone number, only paid members will have access to that information.
+Note to free members: If the client does provide their phone number, only paid members will have access to that information (once they’ve sent a quote or message).
 Free members are required to keep all communication on GigSalad and attempting to circumvent our platform could result in removal from the site.

 Once a client has accepted your quote and made a payment, the gig is booked.
 At this time, the client will be asked to provide a phone number if they haven't already and it will be available to all members (paid and free) so that you may communicate directly with the client in the days leading up to the gig.